metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_drivers.rst

 The Parameter Study Driver generates a set of inputs based on the type of Design of Experiments (DOE) that is being conducted.
-Then the driver evaluates the analysis workflow at each of the generated inputs sets and records the values of the objectives.
+Then the driver evaluates the analysis workflow at each of the generated input sets and records the values of the objectives.

-The Parameter Study is configured by setting a adjusting a number of its attributes.
+The Parameter Study is configured by setting and adjusting a number of its attributes.
 These attributes can be accessed by left-clicking a Parameter Study and then looking under the **Attributes** tab of the **Object Inspector** window.